 How to Appeal a Family Reunion Visa Rejection in Germany: HR Support Guide

-Familiennachzug Visa (family reunion visa) rejection in Germany can be a major setback for your employees seeking family reunification in Germany.
+Familiennachzug Visa (family reunion visa) rejection can be a major setback for your employees seeking family reunification in Germany.
 This situation can be stressful for your employee, especially if their spouse, children, or other dependents are unable to join them.
 Fortunately, German law provides options to appeal such decisions.

-As an HR professional, you can turn this challenge into an opportunity by guiding them through the appeal process in 2025.
+As an HR professional, you can turn this challenge into an opportunity by guiding them through the appeal process in 2026.
 Let’s dive into the steps to navigate a Visum Ablehnung (visa rejection) appeal in Germany.

 Eligibility for Appealing a Family Reunion Visa Rejection